gordicaleksa/pytorch-neural-style-transfer/README.md

 It's that easy.
 For more advanced usage take a look at the code it's (hopefully) self-explanatory (if you speak Python ^^).

-Or take a look at (this accompanying YouTube video)[https://www.youtube.com/watch?v=XWMwdkaLFsI], it explains how to use this repo in greater detail.
+Or take a look at [this accompanying YouTube video](https://www.youtube.com/watch?v=XWMwdkaLFsI), it explains how to use this repo in greater detail.

 Just run it!
 So that you can get something like this: :heart:
 <p align="center">